abdelwaheb001/CanvasDraw/README.md

 # CanvasDraw
-- Simple code to understanding what is Android Canvas.
+- Simple code to understanding what is Android Canvas class.
 - How to draw shape like Lines,Rectangels,Circels and More.